karenacollins/AstroImageJv3v4-deprecated/docs/DevelopmentEnvironment.md

 may have put them on the D: drive on a Windows machine and IntelliJ may not look there.

-Now launch IntelliJ Idea Ultimate.
+Now launch IntelliJ IDEA Ultimate.
 It's going to run you through a bunch of preference choices.
 On the
 "Tune IDEA to your tasks" pane, you really only need Java Frameworks, Build Tools, Version Controls and Test Tools.
 All the rest you can